ponderedw/RAG-base/README.md

 1. Create an `.env` file:
     1. `cp .env-template .env`
     1. Fill it in with the necessary credentials and settings.
-    1. For the initial run, the most important credentials are the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
-Other credentials are temporary and must be replaced with the correct ones when the application is deployed.
+    1. For the initial run, the most important credentials are `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+Other credentials may be suitable for local development, but should be replaced when deploying to a remote server (e.g. `prod`) for additional security.
-    1. You should also change the `FAST_API_ACCESS_SECRET_TOKEN` to a new random secret.
-For this Readme we're assuming it's changed to '123'.
 1. Build and run the project via Docker: `docker compose -f docker-compose.yml -f docker-compose.milvus.yml up -d --build`
 1. After running docker, you should have multiple services running.
     1. You can check the status of the services with `docker ps -a`.
-    1. Make sure the `rag-skeleton-fastapi` and `milvus-standalone` containers are running.
+    1. Make sure the `fastapi`, `postgres` and `milvus-standalone` containers are running.
-    1. You should also see a `postgres` container running.
 1. Go to `localhost:8080/hello-world` to see an `{"hello": "world"}` response from the server.
 1. You now have a running instance of the RAG application.